 Regulations concerning admission, registration, grading practices, class attendance, the university calendar, and other similar matters are stated in the current Undergraduate and Graduate Catalog.
 Faculty members are advised to consult the catalog in order to become familiar with those regulations.
 Information concerning admission of graduate students is contained in the Graduate School section of the catalog.
 Additional information may be distributed as needed by memoranda or letters.

 Texas Tech University encourages faculty members to publish textbooks and other professional works.
-Such textbooks may be used by the author or by other staff members in their classes if the textbook has been printed by a recognized and reputable publishing house at its own risk and expense, has been made available for open sale, and has been approved for classroom use by a committee of the department.
+Such textbooks may be used by the author or by other faculty members in their classes if the textbook has been printed by a recognized and reputable publishing house at its own risk and expense, has been made available for open sale, and has been approved for classroom use by a committee of the department.
 Such approval must be made in writing and is to be secured annually.

 Educational material in any multigraphed form, which is to be sold for use in class or in laboratory work, must be approved by a departmental committee.
 Such material is to be made available to students through an established bookstore or copying service.
 A member of the faculty or staff may not have any financial interest in, or receive any financial compensation from, the sale of such material.
 Under no circumstances shall money be paid by a student to a teacher or instructor for any instructional material.